Liza Achilles - Literary/Autobiographical Author. The Blog for the Discerning Reader.

 This blog features the best books of modern times.
 Intellectually great nonfiction.
 Artistically great fiction and poetry.

 What’s new in the literary book world?
-Find out here, every Monday.
+Find out here on (some) Mondays.
 Scroll down to read the most recent posts.

 • Recent posts